-We currently own, through wholly-owned subsidiaries of our operating partnership, a portfolio of twelve GSA Properties, including three GSA Properties for which we own all of the rights to the profits, losses, any distributed cash flow and all of the other benefits and burdens of ownership for federal income tax purposes rather than a fee simple interest.
-We refer to these 12 properties as our portfolio.
-The Company has entered into separate purchase and sale agreements to acquire two additional properties, which are expected to close in November 2017 and February 2018, respectively.
-We refer to these two properties as our pipeline.
+We currently own, through wholly-owned subsidiaries of our operating partnership, a portfolio of 13 GSA Properties, including three GSA Properties for which we own all of the rights to the profits, losses, any distributed cash flow and all of the other benefits and burdens of ownership for federal income tax purposes rather than a fee simple interest.
+We refer to these 13 properties as our portfolio.
+The Company has entered into a separate purchase and sale agreement to acquire an additional property, which is expected to close in February 2018.
+We refer to this property as our pipeline.
 The following table presents an overview of our portfolio.